Kadija-t/dynamic-webpage-javascript/README.md

-#  Dynamic Web Page Development for Interior Architect Sophie Bluel
+#  Dynamic Web Page Development for an Interior Architect

 ## English 🇬🇧 ⬇️